groupschoof/A2TEA.WebApp/README.md

-This is a version of the A2TEA.WebApp which includes the baseMean expression values of the genes in the TEA_Analysis/Tree plots, so the user can immediately see, if the gene is strongly or nearly not expressed.
-Note: this is just a quick fix!
-It needs proper change of the code to separate the basemean plot from the log2FC plot.
+This is a version of the A2TEA.WebApp which includes the baseMean expression values of the genes in the TEA_Analysis/Tree plots, so the user can immediately see if the gene is strongly or nearly not expressed.
+Furthermore, the species' names are displayed along each protein in the tree.
+The species tree now includes a scale bar for the branch lengths.
 <!-- <img src="man/figures/logo.png" align="right" alt="" width="120" /> -->
 <!-- README.md is generated from README.Rmd.
 Please edit that file -->